Introduction

 What is Firmware?

-Firmware refers to the embedded software that resides on hardware components within the HP ML110 Gen10 server.
-It provides low-level control and functionality for hardware devices such as the CPU, storage controllers, network adapters, and system management features.
+Firmware is the term used to define the software that is literally embedded onto the HP ML110 Gen10 server’s hardware.
+It is the one that gives the hardware devices the necessary low-level control and functionality, being the CPU, storage controllers, network adapters, and system management functionalities.

 Importance of Firmware

-• Hardware Management: Firmware provides management interfaces and protocols for monitoring and controlling hardware devices, including power management, thermal monitoring, and hardware diagnostics.
+Hardware Management: Firmware provides management interfaces and protocols that are capable of monitoring and controlling hardware devices such as power management, thermal monitoring, and hardware diagnostics.

 Components of Firmware